iaciac/lobanet/events.md

 Participants who need accomodation for Thursday night should make their own hotel reservation in Wokingham or the surrounding area, using the website [www.booking.com](http://www.booking.com/).

+### Dinner
+Please let us know if you wish to take part in the dinner on **Thursday evening**.

+### Financial Support
+We do have some limited financial support.
+For requests of financial support for your travel expenses/hotel accomodation, contact Prof C. Beck (c.beck@qmul.ac.uk), either in advance or at the meeting.